 About Ozone

 Ozone is a secondary pollutant formed by chemical reactions between nitrogen oxides and volatile organic compounds in the presence of sunlight.
-The precursors to ozone are produced primarily by human activities, including industrial processes and the burning of fossil fuels.
+The precursors to ozone are produced primarily by human activities, including transportation, industrial processes and the burning of fossil fuels.
 Some volatile organic compounds also come from natural sources.

 Long-term exposure to ground-level ozone is linked with chronic obstructive pulmonary disease (COPD), a progressive and debilitating disease that makes it harder to breathe.